CDLUC3/ezid/templates/doc/apidoc.2.rst

-identifier other than an ARK was created (e.g., a DOI or UUID), the status line includes the normalized form of the identifier and, separated by a pipe character ("|", U+007C), the identifier's shadow ARK (see `Shadow ARKs`_ for more information).
+identifier other than an ARK was created (e.g., a DOI or UUID), the status line includes the normalized form of the identifier and, separated by a pipe character ("|", U+007C), the identifier's shadow ARK (see `Shadow ARKs (deprecated)`_ for more information).
 Note that different identifier schemes have different normalization rules (e.g., DOIs are normalized to all uppercase letters).
 Here's a sample interaction creating a DOI identifier:

 .. parsed-literal::